api3dao/old-api3-docs/docs/next/reference/protocols/request-response/authorizer.md

 ## Authorizer list

-An authorizer typically checks for a single condition ("has the requester made their monthly payment", "is this client address whitelisted", etc.).
+An authorizer typically checks for a single condition ("has the sponsor made their monthly payment", "is this requester address whitelisted", etc.).
 Authorizers can be combined to enforce more complex policies.

 Say we have authorizer contracts X, Y, Z, T, and the authorizer list is as follows.